acmi-lab/modular-summarization/README.md

 This repository contains the code for running modular summarization pipelines as described in the publication
 `Krishna K, Khosla K, Bigham J, Lipton ZC.
 Generating SOAP Notes from Doctor-Patient Conversations."
 ACL 2021.`

+The paper can be found here : https://aclanthology.org/2021.acl-long.384/

 ###  Instructions